anderslauri/eleutheria-gcp-iap/README.md

 Authentication endpoint.
 Return code `200 OK` given successful authentication, else `401 Unauthorized`.

 #### Example nginx
-The following configuration is an example how to use `auth` through `nginx`.
-This example applicable for GKE.
+The following configuration, within GKE, is an example how to use `auth` through `nginx` to enable global authentication.

 :exclamation: Use `NetworkPolicy` for `Open IAP` to restrict connectivity to `/auth`.